theodo/sylius-commerce-config/README.md

 In your Sylius project

-1. copy the `serialization` folder in yout config folder
+1. copy the `serialization` folder in your config folder
-2. copy the `api_resources` folder in yout config folder
+2. copy the `api_resources` folder in your config folder
 3. replace the `index` file in your public folder

-Stop your Sylius.
+4. Stop your Sylius

-Run this command to clean your cache
+5. Run this command to clean your cache

 ```bash
 php bin/console cache:clear
 ```

-Restart your Sylius
+6. Restart your Sylius
 ```bash
 symfony serve
 ```